-4.27.3.3.
-Be responsible for the forwarding of notices of all meetings and the business to be transacted thereat to members of the LSEC Management Committee.

-4.27.3.4 In consultation with the Chief Executive Officer or Director of Administration conduct the correspondence of the LSEC and be responsible for the custody of all documents emanating from the LSEC.

-4.27.3.5.
-In consultation with the Chief Executive Officer or Director of Administration be responsible for drafting of the LSEC Annual Report for inclusion in the Branch Annual Report.

 BY-LAW 5 SURF SPORTS COMMITTEE

 5.1 SURF SPORTS COMMITTEE (SSC)

 5.1 The Surf Sports Committee (SSC) is authorised by the Constitution of Surf Life Saving Sydney and its membership is defined in By-Law 5.11.
 The Surf Sports Committee shall be chaired by the Director of Surf Sports.
 Duties and responsibilities shall be as follows.